N64-Freak/Xbox-CPU-interposer/Hardware/README.md

 ## SMD Components
 You can buy the components from the vendor of your choice.
+NOTE: If you have a Rev1.2-1.4 you need to bu an extra 1.5Kohm 0603 resistor to set the CPU core voltage!

 | Reference | Qty | Description | Part Number | Manufacturer | Digikey part number |
 | --- | --- | --- | --- | --- | --- |